Blog

 TestDirectly is a great example of this: it's a web-based direct-to-consumer lab testing portal that enables easy and accurate lab testing by connecting patients directly with labs.

-Interestingly, the laboratory software system market is expanding more rapidly than the laboratory service market.
+Interestingly, the laboratory software systems market is expanding more rapidly than the laboratory services market.
 Clinical labs and pathology groups are in the midst of an IT revolution, as their data-intensive work requires effective data use and reporting, thanks to insurance companies and other third-party payers increasingly demanding automated and digital reporting.

 Another factor propelling the growth of laboratory software systems is the number of labs still relying on paper-based or outdated laboratory workflow management systems.